Northrop Grumman RQ-4 Global Hawk: South Korea

 On 17 December 2014, Northrop Grumman was awarded a $657 million contract by South Korea for four RQ-4B Block 30 Global Hawks.
 The first RQ-4 arrived on 23 December 2019 at a base near Sacheon.
 The second arrived on 19 April 2020, and the third by June.
 The fourth and final Global Hawk was delivered in September 2020.

 Japan

-On 24 August 2013, Japan announced that the Japan Air Self-Defense Force planned to operate one Global Hawk jointly with the U.S. by 2015.
+On 24 August 2013, Japan announced the Japan Air Self-Defense Force planned to operate one Global Hawk jointly with the U.S. by 2015.
 On 21 November 2014, the Japanese Ministry of Defense officially decided to procure the Global Hawk instead of the General Atomics Guardian ER; Japan has also been interested in the purchase of three aircraft.
 The first Japanese Global Hawk landed at Misawa Air Base on 12 March 2022.

 Potential operators

 Australia considered the purchase of a number of Global Hawks for maritime and land surveillance.
 The Global Hawk was to be assessed against the General Atomics MQ-9 Mariner in trials in 2007.
 The Global Hawk aircraft would have operated in conjunction with crewed Boeing P-8 Poseidon aircraft, as a replacement of aging Lockheed AP-3C Orion aircraft.
 In the end, the Australian government decided not to proceed and canceled the order.
 In 2012, a procurement effort for seven UAVs by 2019 was initiated.
 In May 2013 the Australian government confirmed its interest in acquiring the MQ-4C Triton maritime surveillance variant.

 Canada has also been a potential customer, looking at the Global Hawk for maritime and land surveillance as either a replacement for its fleet of Lockheed CP-140 Aurora patrol aircraft or to supplement crewed patrols of remote Arctic and maritime environments, before withdrawing from the joint effort in August 2011.
 Spain has a similar requirement, and has existing contacts with Northrop Grumman.

 The New Zealand Defence Force is studying the Global Hawk, which has the range to conduct surveillance in the Southern Ocean around Antarctica, and in the Pacific Islands.
 The acquisition process has not moved beyond an expression of interest.

 The Indian Navy has expressed interest in acquiring six to eight MQ-4C Maritime Surveillance Unmanned Aircraft Systems.

 In September 2018, Transport Canada was looking into buying a former German Air Force EuroHawk for surveillance missions in the Arctic.
 The EuroHawk cannot currently fly and has no equipment inside such as GPS and navigation tools.